brucehoward-cl/songtransposer/README.md

   2. Create class, create an instance, and populate it
       - there are numerous examples, but the Song class in the song.py file is one.
 It's used in the Master Loop
   3. Create a dictionary or list, populate it, retrieve at least one value and use it
-      - in notes.py I create NOTES as a list.
-In chords.IChord, in the convert_note method I retrieve a NOTE item, then use it to get its own index, so that the number of halfsteps can be computed between the current song key and the new desired key
+      - In notes.py I create NOTES as a list.
+      - In chords.IChord, in the convert_note method, I retrieve a NOTE items, then use them to compute the number of halfsteps between the current note and the newly desired note
   4. Create and call at least 3 functions, at least one of which returns a value that gets used
       - From the Song class, I call insert_chord_progression() and transpose()
       - In class Factory, I created get_chord() which returns the proper chord (major, minor, etc).
 It is called